 Keep going.
 Not only does this lessen the chances of you getting shot by the original shooter, but you being gone makes the decision of who the first responders are going to shoot much easier.
 And that includes keeping you from being accidentally shot by the responders.

 As a side note, many schools and organizations have some short-sighted policies in this regard.
-People are commonly told to exit the building and wait outside.
+People are commonly told to exit the building and wait outside in a designated area.
 The reasoning for this policy is the concern that if you run, they won't know if you're safe or not.

 Our attitude is: That's what cell phones are for.

-Once you are out of there, CALL YOUR LOVED ONES and tell them you are alright.
+Once you are out of there, keep going, then CALL YOUR LOVED ONES and tell them you are alright.
 If you don't do this, then your loved ones will be calling -- or worse -- rushing to the site to see if you are safe.

-People milling around a shooting scene or waiting for instructions from management, administration or teachers not only increases the difficulties for first responders, but also leaves you in danger from the shooter.
+People milling around a shooting scene (waiting for instructions from management, administration or teachers) not only increases the difficulties for first responders, but also leaves you in danger from the shooter.
 If you can escape through a window, he can shoot out of one too.